Illinois Student Privacy Alliance (ISPA)

-The Illinois Student Privacy Alliance is a free consortium that allows school districts to access management tools and resources for data privacy agreements.
+The Illinois Student Privacy Alliance (ISPA) is a free consortium that allows school districts to access management tools and resources for data privacy agreements.
+All Illinois school districts are invited to join ISPA.
 When used in conjunction with clear policies and procedures, ISPA allows districts to comply with Illinois’ new Student Online Personal Protection Act (SOPPA).

 About ISPA and SDPC